abarker/typped/_sources/basic_usage.rst.txt

         tok.append_children(left, tok.recursive_parse(10)) # Use 9 for right assoc.
         return tok

-This handler function has a hardcoded left-association prececence value of 10 (for right-association 9 would be used instead).
+This handler function has a hardcoded left-association precedence value of 10 (for right-association 9 would be used instead).
 When called, the ``tok`` parameter will hold the token for the ``"k_plus"`` operator which triggers this particular handler function.
 The function simply sets the left child of